Workplace Wellbeing

 Collaboration

-Encouraging this level of involvement fosters a sense of ownership and empowerment.
+Regular feedback mechanisms, employee resource groups, and inclusive decision-making processes demonstrate a commitment to true collaboration.
+Encouraging this level of involvement generates a sense of ownership and empowerment.

 Trustworthiness

-Employers often claim a desire for employee trust, but building trust requires concrete actions.
+Employers often desire employee trust, but building trust requires concrete actions.
 Provide clear, consistent rules, expectations, and boundaries while respecting limits set by employees.

 Empowerment